jonathanheilmann/ext-jh_magnificpopup/Documentation/HowTo/Index.rst

 This example adds the image-title and original image filename as title to Magnific Popup:

 #.
 Create file "fileadmin/[...]/jh_magnificpopup/Templates/TypoScript/Default_filename.html" (replace [...] by your custom location-path)
 #.
-Edit created file and add content of this gits (file "Default_filename.html"): `https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-default_filename-html <https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-default_filename-html>`_
+Edit created file and add content of this gist (file "Default_filename.html"): `https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-default_filename-html <https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-default_filename-html>`_
 #.
 Add content of this gist (file "setup.txt") to your template-setup (replace [...] by your custom location-path): `https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-setup-txt <https://gist.github.com/jonathanheilmann/20bc6bd3649976f479ca#file-setup-txt>`_

 To add other image-properties, line 5 and 6 of setup.txt should be adapted, and thus the javascript in line 21 to 36 should be adapted, too.